TileDB-Inc/TileDB/experimental/tiledb/common/dag/nodes/doc/api.md

 (Again note that the value returned after `request_stop()` is ignored.

-## Extended Example: Constructin and Executing a Primitive Graph
+## Extended Example: Constructing and Executing a Primitive Graph

 ### Define the Functions to be Executed